 - Diviner's Auto Electronic

-The Ministry of Finance hereby calls on these companies to immediately cease their fundraising operations, notify their customers and the public through various media.
+As a result of this, the Ministry of Finance calls on these companies to immediately cease their fundraising operations and notify their customers and the public through various media.

 See the communique from the Ministry of Finance below.